Hyderabadi Bagara Baingan Recipe - Yummy Traditional

 My latest Video Bagara Baingan:

-The main ingredients are peanuts, coconut powder, white sesame seeds, poppy seeds, and tamarind pulp these ingredients make them tasty, nutty, and delicious.
-Served as a side dish in Hyderabadi cuisine along with Biryani or with rice, Hyderabadi Baingan turns tasteful because of the usage of peanuts, coconut, coriander powder, garam masala, cumin seeds, curry leaves, and tamarind.
+The main ingredients are peanuts, coconut powder, white sesame seeds, poppy seeds, and tamarind pulp.
+These ingredients make them tasty, nutty, and delicious.
+Served as a side dish in Hyderabadi cuisine along with Biryani or with rice, Hyderabadi Baingan turns tasty because of the usage of peanuts, coconut, coriander powder, garam masala, cumin seeds, curry leaves, and tamarind.

 Facebook